17 Essentials Most People Miss on Their Hawaii Packing List

 And they can come in handy to clip beach towels to pool chairs to keep them from blowing around.

-But, if I’m being completely honest, we mostly use them to keep our potato chips nice and crispy!
-The humidity can make chips get soggy pretty quickly and the clothespins can help prolong their crispness!
+But, if I’m being completely honest, we mainly use them to keep our potato chips nice and crispy!
+The humidity can make chips get soggy pretty quickly, and the clothespins can help prolong their crispness!